kinecosystem/partners-docs/website/versioned_docs/version-0.7/api_readme.md

 ```
 <!--END_DOCUSAURUS_CODE_TABS-->

+> **NOTE:**
-> **NOTE** the above method does not perform any network calls and it's a synchronous method.
+> The above method does not perform any network calls and it's a synchronous method.
 If anything goes wrong during start, an error will be thrown.

 ## Obtaining Authentication Credentials